nasa/cumulus/docs/deployment/cumulus-distribution.md

   1. Deploy once without `cumulus_distribution_url` set
   2. Note the API Gateway or CloudFront URL that's provided for the new Cumulus Distribution API after a successful deployment
   3. Enter that URL plus a port for `cumulus_distribution_url`. e.g. `cumulus_distribution_url = "https://abc123.execute-api.us-east-1.amazonaws.com:7000/dev/"`
 - `csdap_client_id`: The Client ID of your AWS account's Cognito setup.
-Created and managed outside of Cumulus.
+Created and managed outside of Cumulus by the Earthdata team.
 - `csdap_client_password`: The client password for your AWS account's Cognito setup.
-Created and managed outside of Cumulus.
+Created and managed outside of Cumulus by the Earthdata team.
 - `csdap_host_url`: The host URL of your AWS account's Cognito setup.
-Created and managed outside of Cumulus.
+Created and managed outside of Cumulus by the Earthdata team.
 - any others under the `Cumulus Distribution Variables` section in the example

 ## S3 Bucket Mapping